 If you don’t know which of the URLs contains your application, I would suggest you download all the files and extract them locally.

 Step 5: Now that we have the Intunefile, we need to extract it.
 This can be done with the program IntuneWinAppUtilDecoder.

 Step 6: Paste the downloaded IntuneWinAppUtilDecoder.exe file into the same location where the PowerShell script was saved.
 In my case, this is “C:\Script\Decoder” again.

-If you didn’t decrypt your just downloaded Intunefile with the key and iv, you will receive an error “Can not open file (filename) as archive“.
+If you didn’t decrypt your intunewinfile, and you try to run the interactive command, you will receive an error “Can not open file (filename) as an archive.”